 - Input has been improved for mouse, keyboard, touch, and pen users, with a new touch keyboard with shape writing added in, enhancements to the handwriting panel, and easier ways to access emojis.

 - There’s information on GPU status and utilization in the Task Manager Performance tab that lets gamers and video editors keep tabs on how that shiny new GPU is being used.

 - And, as usual, a slew of performance and stability improvements are on their way to make Windows 10 a generally faster and more reliable operating system.
 For example, the Power Throttling feature will reduce the CPU resources used by background apps to help make the laptop battery life last a little longer — up to 11 percent longer, in fact.

 - Microsoft announced that iTunes will come to the Windows Store.
 Also Autodesk, Xamarin Live Player, and SAP Digital Boardroom.

 - Cortana will get a new feature that allows you to pick up where you left off, even on other devices and between PC and mobiles.

 - Ubuntu, Fedora, and SUSE will be available through Windows Store.
 Users may install those through the Windows Store to make use of them when they run them on the Windows Subsystem for Linux.

 - Performance and responsiveness improvements for Microsoft Edge.
 One priority is getting rid of the small lag that you may get when you run tab operations such as opening or closing tabs.
 Also, Edge will get Fluent Design System touches.

 These are some Windows 10 Fall Creators Update New Features coming soon on 17 Oct 2017.
-There still flews left to drop the update to windows users.
-While Release the windows 10 fall creators update there may some things may got modified , Changes.
+There are still flies left to drop the update to Windows users.
+While Release the windows 10 fall creators update there may be some things that may get modified, Changes.
 Keep Visit our site for all Feature updates and news about Windows 10 Fall Creators Update.